 Abortion Procedures

-Many people who support abortion do not actually know how they're done and the violence involved.
+Many people who support abortion do not actually know how it's done - that is, the violence that is involved.
 In many cases, a simple conversation about abortion methods is all it takes for someone to realize abortion is something they can't get behind.
-What follows are brief medical descriptions of various abortion methods, including a video from a former abortionist.
+Below are brief medical descriptions of various abortion methods, including a video from a former abortionist.

 View more non-graphic educational videos about abortion procedures from former abortionist Dr. Anthony Levatino HERE.